A Guest Post by Michael Ravitsky of FactoryPure.com

 Unlike allergies, which are sensitivities to very specific substances, asthma is a general respiratory oversensitivity that, many times, develops within the first few years of life.
 While most cases of allergies are uncomfortable and inconvenient, asthma is often dangerous and must be monitored with prescription medication.

 Asthma is a chronic respiratory sensitivity.
 The muscles lining the walls of the lung’s airways tighten when foreign irritants enter.
 This is usually caused by pathogens, which include bacteria, viruses, spores, and other harmful particulates.
 The tightening of these muscles and the production of mucus are part of the inflammatory response, which is the immune system’s autonomous protective measure against harmful particles.

-Like allergies, asthma involves an overreaction to foreign particles; however, asthma sufferers are generally sensitive to a much wider array of substances, including pollen, mold spores, dust particles, pet dander, smoke, and odor particles.
+Like allergies, asthma involves an overreaction to foreign particles; however, asthma sufferers are generally sensitive to a much wider array of substances, including pollen, mould spores, dust particles, pet dander, smoke, and odour particles.

 An asthma attack is a sudden and severe tightening of the airways, which causes chest tightness, wheezing, and difficulty breathing.
 Asthma is often treated with medicines known as bronchodilators, which function to relax the muscles in the airways and widen the channels through which air flows during breaths.

 The severity of a patient’s asthma symptoms can ease over time with proper treatment and care.
 It also helps to move away from areas with air pollution and monitor the overall intake of fumes and airborne irritants.

 As with allergies, the medical community cannot say with complete certainty why this oversensitivity develops in some people and not in others, although studies point to two strong correlations: heredity and environmental air quality.
 People whose parents have asthma are far more likely to develop the condition, along with those who experience prolonged exposure to polluted environments.